 Software like StereoPhotoMaker let you visualize these files, and convert them to other formats

-- Animated: computing several positions allows to create a video giving the impression of depth without googles.
+- Animated: computing several positions allows to create a video giving the impression of depth without glasses.
 Videos are in aPNG format: if you don’t see anything moving, please update your internet browser!
 Only recent releases of Firefox, Chrome and Safari can read them

 To create the videos, I’m using a heavily modified script from Ugo Capeto’s site.

 Fake anaglyphic 3D photos Photomontages photo gallery Direct anaglyphic 3D photos Virtual paintings photo gallery

 Print - Download - Share this article

 Topics : 3D English Experiment Gallery Infography Photo Photomontage Technique